 This year’s special theme will be “Social Simulation for Social Policy” with foci on the areas of Urban Planning – Environmental, economic, demographic and social perspectives.
-There will be dedicated keynotes, a plenary Policy Modelling track, a practitioner round table on federal policies for demographic change, two modelling challenges – one for scholars, one for students – with local stakeholders from Mainz city planning and urban policy making, where conference participants will be called to compete for a city simulation award.
-A specific challenge call will be published in April 2019.
+There will be dedicated keynotes, a plenary Policy Modelling track, a practitioner round table on federal policies for demographic change, a challenge on air pollution for students with local stakeholders from Mainz city planning.

 The ESSA community had been invited to vote for new, more interactive formats for presentations and discussions at the conference.
 We will communicate the voting results to track organisers for consideration in organizing their sessions and will organise the plenary programme in accordance with the voting results ourselves.

 - Extended Abstracts (3-4 pages; short oral presentations)

 - Full Papers (max.
 12 pages; long oral presentations)